polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 ```

 You can also copy and paste example snippets, such as the above, into Hypereval - At which point you can modify them,
 and play around with them, to include the tactile parts of your brain while learning.
+If you want to learn
+Hyperlambda, I have written a _"book"_ about it, which you can find by clicking the _"home"_ button in the help
+files, and choosing the _"Hyperlambda"_ sub section.

 ### License